Braille: Transcription

 The system of contractions in English Braille begins with a set of 23 words contracted to single characters.
 Thus the word but is contracted to the single letter b, can to c, do to d, and so on.
 Even this simple rule creates issues requiring special cases; for example, d is, specifically, an abbreviation of the verb do; the noun do representing the note of the musical scale is a different word and must be spelled out.

 Portions of words may be contracted, and many rules govern this process.
 For example, the character with dots 2-3-5 (the letter "f" lowered in the Braille cell) stands for "ff" when used in the middle of a word.
 At the beginning of a word, this same character stands for the word "to"; the character is written in braille with no space following it.
 (This contraction was removed in the Unified English Braille Code.)
 At the end of a word, the same character represents an exclamation point.

 Some contractions are more similar than their print equivalents.
 For example, the contraction lr, meaning "letter", differs from ll, meaning "little", only by one dot in the second letter: little, letter.
 This causes greater confusion between the braille spellings of these words and can hinder the learning process of contracted braille.

 The contraction rules take into account the linguistic structure of the word; thus, contractions are generally not to be used when their use would alter the usual braille form of a base word to which a prefix or suffix has been added.
 Some portions of the transcription rules are not fully codified and rely on the judgment of the transcriber.
 Thus, when the contraction rules permit the same word in more than one way, preference is given to "the contraction that more nearly approximates correct pronunciation".

 "Grade 3 braille" is a variety of non-standardized systems that include many additional shorthand-like contractions.
 They are not used for publication, but by individuals for their personal convenience.

-Braille translation software
+Translation software

 When people produce braille, this is called braille transcription.
 When computer software produces braille, this is called a braille translator.
 Braille translation software exists to handle almost all of the common languages of the world, and many technical areas, such as mathematics (mathematical notation), for example WIMATS, music (musical notation), and tactile graphics.

-Braille reading techniques

-Since Braille is one of the few writing systems where tactile perception is used, as opposed to visual perception, a braille reader must develop new skills.
-One skill important for Braille readers is the ability to create smooth and even pressures when running one's fingers along the words.
-There are many different styles and techniques used for the understanding and development of braille, even though a study by B. F. Holland suggests that there is no specific technique that is superior to any other.